mkaszubowski/mkaszubowski.github.io/_posts/2020-06-24-decomposing-models-lifecycle.md

 title:  "Decomposing domain models based on lifecycles"
 date:   2020-06-24 07:30:00 +0100
 tags:  development modular-design elixir
+description: Good decomposition is one of the most important parts of software design.
+In this post, I describe a practical and real-life example of decomposition by following the lifecycle of a domain entity.
+excerpt: >-
+  Good decomposition is one of the most important parts of software design.
+  In this post, I describe a practical and real-life example of decomposition by following the lifecycle of a domain entity.
 ---

 Good decomposition is one of the most important parts of software design.